douglas-guyett-mg/crimson-pangolin/documentation/working-memory/memory-type-registry/overview.md

 ## Key Concepts

 ### Memory Type
-A memory type is a named, versioned implementation of the MemoryPlugin interface.
+A memory type is a named, versioned implementation of the Memory Interface.
 Examples include:
 - Working Memory (bounded queue for immediate context)
 - Episodic Memory (append-only log for experiences)
 - Semantic Memory (upsert-based store for facts and patterns)